 Mowing interchanges requires a large resource commitment.
 Each interchange should be evaluated as to the extent of mowing needed.
-Interchanges on major roads shall be mowed 15 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed, two weeks prior to Memorial Day, and mid-July and beginning in mid-September.
+Interchanges on major roads should be mowed 15 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed in mid-May, mid-July and beginning in mid-September.
 Mowing may be done on the interior of interchanges, if necessary, where slopes are 3 to 1 or flatter.
+Consider mowing the interior of interchanges before April 1 or after the first frost to limit mortality to monarchs and pollinators.